-While many environmental quality guidelines exist for mercury in Canada and the United States, not all sample types are regularly recorded.
-From the available information, the offshore waters in the Great Lakes are below the water CEQG for the protection of aquatic life; however, sediment concentrations within some lakes (Lakes Erie and Ontario) regularly exceeded the sediment CEQGs (Table 7) (ITT, 2015).
+While many environmental quality guidelines exist for mercury in Canada and the United States, not all environmental monitoring programs monitor mercury in different media (air, fish, water, sediment, birds, etc.) with the same frequency.
+From the available information, the offshore waters in the Great Lakes are below the water CEQG for the protection of aquatic life; however, this guideline does not address exposure through food or bioaccumulation to higher trophic levels and may not adequately protect all species (e.g. piscivorous fish).
+Sediment concentrations within some lakes (Lakes Erie and Ontario) regularly exceeded the sediment CEQGs (Table 7) (ITT, 2015).